 A Special Table Just for Kids

 Whether you have a few or many children at the wedding, setting up a special kids wedding activities table (or several) will work wonders for keeping them entertained – especially during speech times.
-Include table games to keep their little fingers busy like coloring pages, puzzles, and activity books and make sure they have plenty of markers/crayons/pencils/etc. to get artsy with.
-You can hire a baby sitter or two or three, depending upon how many children are attending and this could be set up while the parents enjoy a spin on the dance floor.
+Include table games to keep their little fingers busy like coloring pages, puzzles, and activity books and make sure they have plenty of markers, crayons, pencils, etc. to get artsy with.
+You can also hire a baby sitter or two or three, depending upon how many children are attending.
+This could be set up while the parents enjoy a spin on the dance floor.

 Special Goodie Bags Just for Them